A Strong Start: Baird Small/Mid Cap Growth Fund Celebrates 3 Years

 - Concentrated portfolio, differentiated from its benchmark

-- Leverage a proven philosophy and process; led by Jonathan Good and backed by Baird's Growth team
+- Leverage a proven philosophy and process; led by Jonathan Good and backed by Baird's U.S. Growth team

 We took the time to ask lead portfolio manager, Jonathan Good, a few questions: